 While the selection of games is somewhat limited to the most popular formats, such as Hold’em, Omaha, and Seven Card Stud, the range of stakes across the board is quite good.
-From micros to high-stakse tables, the room offers something for all types of players.
+From micros to high-stakse tables, the poker site offers something for all types of players.

 New Jersey was one of the earliest states to allow regulated online poker for real money.
-Along with five other poker rooms, Borgata Poker NJ went live on November 21, 2013.
-It has provided players in the Garden State with a safe and reliable poker room for over seven years since, and there are few sites that can boast that kind of experience.
+Along with five other poker sites, Borgata Poker NJ went live on November 21, 2013.
+It has provided players in the Garden State with a safe and reliable poker site for over seven years since, and there are few sites that can boast that kind of experience.

 In October 2017, New Jersey was signed into the Multi State Internet Gaming Agreement (MSIGA), allowing the state to pool liquidity with Delaware and Nevada.
 However, currently Borgata, along with its partners partypoker and BetMGM, remain separate for now.
 All eyes are currently on Michigan and Pennsylvania, widely expected to join the pool in the near future.

 Borgata Poker is one of three poker sites hosted on the partypoker US network, the other two being BetMGM and partypoker..
 All three brands share liquidty, which makes it easier to organize tournament series and offer bigger, more appealing guarantees.
 Thanks to this, Borgata is a serious contender in New Jersey, despite some heavy competition.